 Step 4: Tell them about what you created

-Your shiny new piece of content has finally been built, and it’s a perfect amalgamation of everything your targets love.
+Your shiny new piece of social media content has finally been built, and it’s a perfect amalgamation of everything your targets love.
 It’s sitting on your site, just waiting to be read and spread like a wildfire.
 There’s just one more step: You have to let your targets know you created something.

 Chances are, your targets don’t visit your website every day (or ever).
 You need to make them aware of your new content.